 The Expert Mechanism on the Rights of Indigenous Peoples (EMRIP) was established by the UN Human Rights Council, in 2007 under Resolution 6/36 as a subsidiary body of the Council.
 The Expert Mechanism provides the Human Rights Council with thematic advice, in the form of studies and research, on the rights of indigenous peoples as directed by the Council.
 The Expert Mechanism may also suggest proposals to the Council for its consideration and approval.

 The Expert Mechanism is made up of five independent experts on the rights of indigenous peoples which are appointed by the Human Rights Council.
-The Expert Mechanism holds an annual session, usually in July, in which representatives from States, indigenous peoples, indigenous peoples’ organisations, civil society, inter-governmental organisations and academia take part.
+The Expert Mechanism holds an annual session, usually in July, in which representatives from States, indigenous peoples, indigenous peoples’ organizations, civil society, inter-governmental organizations, and academia take part.
 The Special Rapporteur on the rights of indigenous peoples and a member of the Permanent Forum on Indigenous Issues are invited to attend the annual session of the Expert Mechanism to enhance coordination and cooperation between these indigenous mechanisms.

 For more information on EMRIP click here